UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Evaluation

 \subsubsection{CosmicStrand - Hooking via DXE Driver}

-\textbf{Execution of the Attack:} Our second attack scenario emulates the hooking methodology of CosmicStrand\cite{CosmicStrand_2022} based on its documented behavior, as its source code remains unavailable.
+\mbox{}\\ \mbox{}\\ \textbf{Execution of the Attack:} Our second attack scenario emulates the hooking methodology of CosmicStrand \cite{CosmicStrand_2022}, based on its documented behavior, as its source code is unavailable.
 We implemented a malicious DXE driver that modifies randomly selected function pointers in both the Boot Services Table and the Runtime Services Table.
-The driver, loaded during the DXE phase, accesses the \texttt{EFI\_SYSTEM\_TABLE} to locate these service tables.
+The driver, loaded during the DXE phase, accesses the \texttt{EFI\_SYSTEM\_TABLE} to locate both tables.
 It targets \texttt{AllocatePages}, \texttt{LocateProtocol}, and \texttt{CreateEvent} in the Boot Services Table, and \texttt{GetVariable} and \texttt{SetVariable} in the Runtime Services Table, redirecting their pointers to malicious function handlers within the driver.
-The hooking process executes under elevated privileges with disabled interrupts through task priority level (TPL) elevation, preventing concurrent access to service tables during modification.
+The hooking process is executed with under elevated privileges and disabled interrupts by raising the task priority level (TPL), preventing concurrent access to service tables during modification.
 After replacing the function pointers with malicious versions, the driver recalculates the CRC32 checksum to maintain table integrity.
 Upon completion, the system resumes the normal boot sequence with the malicious pointers in place.

-\textbf{Detecting the Attack:} Our module detected function pointer modifications in the Boot Services Table and Runtime Services Table.
+\textbf{Detection of the Attack:} Our module detected function pointer modifications in the Boot Services Table and Runtime Services Table.
 The output of the detection module is presented in \autoref{fig:DXEHookBoot} and \autoref{fig:DXEHookRuntime}.
 Pointers for \texttt{AllocatePages}, \texttt{LocateProtocol}, and \texttt{CreateEvent} in the Boot Services Table and \texttt{GetVariable} and \texttt{SetVariable} in the Runtime Services Table were redirected to unexpected memory regions associated with the injected DXE driver.
 The analysis flagged these anomalies as deviations from the legitimate GUID-defined memory ranges, identifying the malicious driver.